HuangLab-SYSU/brokerchain-academic/README.md

 ![RunBrokerChain3](images/img_24.png)

-This private key is bound to your account and will only be stored locally without being sent to the network.
+This private key is tied to your account and will be stored locally, without being transmitted to the network.
 Please keep your private key safe and do not share it with anyone; otherwise, your account's assets will be at risk.
-Meanwhile, if you lose your private key, you cannot retrieve your account's assets.
+Meanwhile, if you lose your private key, you will be unable to retrieve your account's assets.

 ## Run a BrokerChain Miner on MacOS